Advanced search

 4.8 Undesirable effects

-The table below shows all adverse drug reactions (ADRs) observed during clinical trials and post-market spontaneous reports with Medikinet and those, which have been reported with other methylphenidate hydrochloride formulations.
+The list below shows all adverse drug reactions (ADRs) observed during clinical trials and post-market spontaneous reports with Medikinet and those, which have been reported with other methylphenidate hydrochloride formulations.
 If the ADRs with Medikinet and the methylphenidate formulation frequencies were different, the highest frequency of both databases was used.
+The list is based on data for children, adolescents and adults.

 Frequency estimate: